-(i) is laundered at a laundry, whether on-site or off-site, equipped to launder lead-contaminated clothing; or

-(ii) if it is not practicable to launder the clothing-is kept in the sealed container until it is re-used for lead process work; and

-is not reasonably practicable to dispose of the personal ective equipment that is not clothing:

-(i) is decontaminated before it is removed from the lead process area; or

-(ii) if it is not practicable to decontaminate the equipment in the lead process area-is kept in the sealed container until it is re-used for lead process work.
+- (i) is laundered at a laundry, whether on-site or off-site, equipped to launder lead-contaminated clothing; or - (ii) if it is not practicable to launder the clothing-is kept in the sealed container until it is re-used for lead process work; and - (d) if it is not reasonably practicable to dispose of the personal protective equipment that is not clothing: - (i) is decontaminated before it is removed from the lead process area; or - (ii) if it is not practicable to decontaminate the equipment in the lead process area-is kept in the sealed container until it is re-used for lead process work.

-Maximum n penalty:

-In th e case of an individual-\$6 000.

-In th e case of a body corporate-\$30 000.

-Example

-Work boots
+Work boots.

-(2) - n must ensure that a sealed container referred to in tion (1) is decontaminated before being removed from the ess area.
+(2) The person must ensure that a sealed container referred to in subregulation (1) is decontaminated before being removed from the lead process area.

-Maximum n penalty:

-In th e case of an individual-\$6 000.

-In th e case of a body corporate-\$30 000.

-Note

-Regulation in the second secon 335 also requires the container to be labelled to indicate the presence
+Regulation 335 also requires the container to be labelled to indicate the presence of lead

-(3) n must take all reasonable steps to ensure that clothing ated with lead-dust is not removed from the workplace s to be:

-(a) laun dered in accordance with this regulation; or
+- (3) The person must take all reasonable steps to ensure that clothing contaminated with lead-dust is not removed from the workplace unless it is to be: - (a) laundered in accordance with this regulation; or - (b) disposed of.

-(b) dispo osed of.

-Maximum n penalty:

-In th e case of an individual-\$6 000.

-In th e case of a body corporate-\$30 000.